-Before we describe in detail what is achieved in each section we first recall the general set up and some necessary preliminaries on the Magnus expansion as a solution of a linear evolution problem, whereas in the subsequent section we briefly recall basic notions on Rota-Baxter, pre-Lie and tridendriform algebras.
-We note that interesting relations between pre-Lie algebras, rooted tree graphs, (tri)dendriform and Rota-Baxter algebras have been reported (see for instance \cite{Dendri,EbraMan, RBLoday, Ebra2}), whereas links between tridendriform, Rota-Baxter and (quasi)shuffle algebras have been also revealed in \cite{LodaySh}.
-The recent findings on the relationships between pre-Lie algebras and braces (nipotent rings) \cite{Rump, Smok1}, have generated increased interest on these distinct algebraic structures opening up unexplored research avenues.
-It is worth pointing out that the notion of infinitesimal Hopf algebras and their connections to pre-Lie and dendriform algebras have been explored in \cite{Aguiar}.
-In this study however we establish links with typical Hopf algebras, such as the Yangian that also appear in quantum integrable systems.
-Some of these profound emerging relations in the frame of classical and quantum integrability lie in the epicenter of our analysis, while others will be further examined and extended in future works.
+Before we describe in detail what is achieved in each section, we first recall the general setup and some necessary preliminaries on the Magnus expansion as a solution of a linear evolution problem, whereas in the subsequent section we briefly recall basic notions on Rota--Baxter, pre-Lie and tridendriform algebras.
+We note that interesting links between pre-Lie algebras, rooted tree graphs, (tri)dendriform and Rota--Baxter algebras have been reported (see, for example,~\mbox{\cite{RBLoday, Ebra2, EbraMan, Dendri}}), whereas links between tridendriform, Rota--Baxter and (quasi)shuffle algebras have been also revealed in~\cite{LodaySh}.
+Recent findings on the relationships between pre-Lie algebras and braces (nilpotent rings)~\cite{Rump, Smok1, Smok2} have generated increased interest on these distinct algebraic structures opening up unexplored research avenues.
+It is worth pointing out that the notion of infinitesimal Hopf algebras and its connections to pre-Lie and dendriform algebras has been explored in~\cite{Aguiar, Aguiar1}.
+In this study, however, we establish links with typical Hopf algebras, such as the Yangian that also appear in quantum integrable systems.
+Some of these profound emerging links within the framework of classical and quantum integrability {are central themes in our analysis}, while others will be further examined and extended in future works.